-A dedicated Wellness Room for nursing mothers is available at Section 104 on the Entry Level Concourse.
-Amenities include a refrigerator, microwave, sink, baby changing table and TV.
-Supplies are available should you forget to bring a necessity.
+A dedicated Wellness Room for nursing mothers is available at Section 104 featuring a refrigerator, microwave, sink, baby changing table and TV.
+Supplies are available.
 Ask a Guest Services Team Member about access.
-All supplies are cleaned and disinfected after each use.

 First Aid (staffed by paramedics/EMTs or the American Red Cross) is located on the Entry Level at Section 118 and on the Terrace Level at Section 331.
 In an emergency, please notify any Guest Services staffer or uniformed police officer.